 The Brandenburg Gate is a former symbol of a divided city.
 The gate separated East from West Berlin.

-The Gate was built on the site of a former city gate that marked the start of the road from Berlin to the town of Brandenburg an der Havel.
+The Gate was built on a former city gate site that marked the start of the road from Berlin to the town of Brandenburg an der Havel.

 The gate survived World War II with just a few damages.

-The Gate is 26 metres high and 65.5 metres long and is supported by two rows of six Doric columns.
+The Gate is 26 meters high and 65.5 meters long and is supported by two rows of six Doric columns.

 The Brandenburg Gate faces Pariser Platz